uptane/deployment-considerations/regulations_and_standards.md

 [**UNECE 29, 2020**](https://upstream.auto/blog/understanding-the-unece-wp-29-cybersecurity-regulation/) The United Nations Economic Commission for Europe (UNECE) World Forum for Harmonization of Vehicle Regulations on Cybersecurity and Cyber Security Management Systems adopted two regulations under this umbrella in June 2020.
 The regulations mandate:
 * managing vehicle cyber risks
 * securing vehicles by design to mitigate risks along the value chain
-* detecting and responding to security incidents across vehicle fleet
+* detecting and responding to security incidents across vehicle fleets
 * providing safe and secure software updates and ensuring vehicle safety is not compromised
 * introducing a legal basis for so-called “Over-the-Air” (O.T.A.) updates to on-board vehicle software